ESO 444-46: Physical characteristics

-As with all elliptical galaxies, ESO 444-46 is characterized by having a smooth, featureless profile in contrast to the more renounced structures of spiral galaxies such as the Milky Way.
-Its morphological classification, E4, suggests that it has an oval-shaped distribution of stars.

-ESO 444-46 has an estimated diameter of at least 400,000 light-years, with a diffuse halo of stars extending way beyond its radius.
-It is more than two and a half times as large as the famous Messier 87 in the Virgo Cluster, and galaxies of its type are believed to have been the result of mergers of multiple galaxies in the past.

-Features

 Globular clusters

 ESO 444-46 has an estimated population of about 27,000 globular clusters which may be one of the largest populations ever studied.
 This is in contrast to 15,000 globular clusters in Messier 87, and 200 in the Milky Way.
 However, this large number may be due to the addition of Intracluster globular clusters since the galaxy lies about 1 arcmin of the center of Abell 3558.

 Supermassive black hole

-Being the center of a massive cluster, ESO 444-46 and other similar galaxies have been proposed to contain a supermassive black hole a their centres.
-At least three different methods have been used to calculate the mass of the central black hole in ESO 444-46.